strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 Our brief is to create a client that operates asynchronously, and is equipped with basic error-handling capabilities.
 The application implements the `Callback` interface, which provides a method for asynchronous handling of request completion in a background thread.

+### Adding dependencies

+Before implementing the Kafka producer client, our project must include the necessary dependencies.
+For a Java-based Kafka client, we need to include the Kafka client JAR.
+This JAR file contains the Kafka libraries required for building and running the client.

 ### Prerequisites

 To be able to operate, the producer client needs the following in place: